openstack/octavia-lib/doc/source/cli/index.rst

 Command line interface reference
 ================================

-Octavia-lib does not provide a CLI.
+The octavia-lib library does not provide a CLI.

 See the python-octaviaclient for the Octavia CLI: